Functions

 LTrim(string)

-Removes all leading spaces or parsing characters from the specified string, or all leading zero bytes (0) from the specified binary expression.
+Removes all leading spaces or parsing characters from the specified string, or all leading 0 bytes from the specified binary expression.
+The return type is String.

 Example: =LTrim(CStr([Phone]))